 Through hole and surface mounting of components are used.
-IC sockets use gold plated screw machine pins.
 High insertion and removal forces are required, which assists in the retention of components.
 If the application requires unusually high reliability or is in an environment subject to high vibration, the user may solder the corner pins of each socketed IC into the socket, using a grounded soldering iron.